Abhi21sar/quality-log-control-system/README.md

   * Start date: Enter a start date in the format YYYY-MM-DD (optional).
   * End date: Enter an end date in the format YYYY-MM-DD (optional).
   * Source file: Enter the source log file (e.g., `logs/log1.log`).

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.